thenewdarling/CurseOfStrahd/Wiki/World Details/Pantheon.md

 *_Before there was time, there were Gods.
 Not the deities of today, but ancient beings that shaped reality.
 Now there are only reflections.
 Barovia’s Morning Lord is one image of many, each reflecting some aspect of the true God of Light.
-This is known by some, but few truly understand._* -- [[TenderstDM]]
+This is known by some, but few truly understand._* -- [[Tenderstem]]

 _"I am myself but a partial image of the true Prince of Demons.
 The creature [[Vampyr]] is another.
 It controls this pitiful demi-plane and is the keeper of the so-called Devil."_ -- [[Asmodeus]]